The history of ventilation

 First for building standards

 In 1631, concluding that indoor conditions were causing health problems, King Charles I decreed that the ceilings in houses in England must be 10 feet or higher and that windows must be higher than their width to allow for natural ventilation.
-Note that 10 feet equals approximately to 3 meters.
+Note that 10 feet equals approximately 3 meters.

 Ventus!
 Ventilatio!
 Ventilation!